p0pr0ck5/dreamcloud-docs/source/dreamcompute/tutorials/securing-apache.rst

 	# build a 2048-bit DH prime
 	$ openssl dhparam 2048 > /path/to/dhparam

-From here, the params are added to the end of the file noted in the `SSLCertificateFile` directive:
+From here, add the params to the end of the file noted in the `SSLCertificateFile` directive:

 .. code::